Nicholas Shehadie: Rugby career

 The young Shehadie embraced Sydney's sporting lifestyle and joined the Coogee Surf Club where many of the surfers were avid rugby players, Keith and Colin Windon among them.
 He joined the Randwick Rugby Club and was first picked as a replacement in first grade when he was still aged fifteen.
 He made his first representative appearance for New South Wales against a Combined Services side at age sixteen.
 In 1947 he appeared in a New South Wales XV against New Zealand and then made his debut for Australia in the final Test against those same touring All Blacks.

-He was selected on the 1947–48 Wallaby tour, the fourth youngest of the 30-man squad.
+Shehadie was selected on the 1947–48 Wallaby tour, the fourth youngest of the 30-man squad.
 He dislocated his shoulder in the fourth tour match against Cardiff but recovered to make 24 tour appearances including the final two Tests against England and France.
 He finished the tour in the Wallabies side that met the Barbarians in their inaugural match against an international touring team.

 Shehadie made representative appearances against the New Zealand Māori in 1949 and that year toured New Zealand in Trevor Allan's team which for the first time in history returned victorious with the Bledisloe Cup.
 He made further representative showings against the British and Irish Lions in 1950, the All Blacks in 1951 and Fiji in 1952.

-He made his second tour of New Zealand in 1952 and then on the 1953 Wallaby tour of South Africa he was honoured with the Australian captaincy in eight tour matches and in one Test.
+Shehadie made his second tour of New Zealand in 1952 and then on the 1953 Wallaby tour of South Africa he was honoured with the Australian captaincy in eight tour matches and in one Test.
 He continued to represent at the highest level from 1954 to 1956 and then in 1957 he made history as the first Wallaby to repeat a tour of the British Isles and Europe.
 While he played in 24 matches of the trip including two Tests, the tour was a disappointment with the Wallabies losing all five Tests.
 Shehadie was signally honoured however when he became the first tourist to be asked to play for the Barbarians in the final tour match against his own team.

-All up, Shehadie made 175 appearances for Randwick in a 16-year club career.
-He represented for Australia on 114 occasions – the first player to reach the century mark.
+Altogether, Shehadie made 175 appearances for Randwick in a 16-year club career.
+He represented Australia on 114 occasions – the first player to reach the century mark.
 He played 30 Tests – a record at the time – 3 of them as captain.

 Business and public life

 Shehadie worked in the 1950s selling fire doors and securities systems for Wormald Industries and later became a sales manager with an asphalt company.
-When his footballing days ended he commenced a business supplying and fixing vinyl tiles used in hotel bars and in computer room installations requiring anti-static floors.
+When his footballing days ended, he commenced a business supplying and fixing vinyl tiles used in hotel bars and in computer room installations requiring anti-static floors.
 The business was successful, being first to market with a product in high demand by the growing information technology departments of corporate Australia.